Wilder Law work injury attorneys won’t stop fighting for you until your benefits are secured.

 Fort Mill (also known as Fort Mill Township) is located in northeastern York County, South Carolina, close to the border with North Carolina.
 The town was established in 1873 on the site of a fort built by the British in colonial times, close to a location named Webb’s Mill.

-The area was settled first by the Catawba Indians before Scotch-Irish settlers started arriving in the 1750s.
+Before Scotch-Irish settlers started arriving in the 1750s, the area was home to the Catawba Nation.
 The region grew over the ensuing decades due to numerous textile mills that sprang up in the 1800s.
 As Charlotte grew, Fort Mill became a suburb and slowly started to diversify its employment offerings as textile mills shut down.

 Fort Mill historically had a small population, not reaching 1,000 people until the turn of the 20th century.
 The population hovered in the 1,000 to 3,000 range for many decades until it hit 4,000 in 1970, 10,000 in 2010 and is expected to hit 22,000 in 2020.
 Fort Mill is an enclave known for its peach orchards, a large nature preserve called Anne Springs Close Greenway, and a minor league basketball franchise called The PrimeTime Players.